-The RPA consists of two (2) tax parcels generally located on the south side of 183rd Street, east of Kedzie Avenue and west of Robin Lane.
-Existing land uses within the RPA include commercial, and retail uses.
+The RPA consists of thirty-four (34) tax parcels situated in the downtown core of the Village and is generally bounded by Pine Road to the north, Ridge Road to the south, parcels fronting Dixie Highway to the east, and the Metra Electric and Amtrak rail lines to the west.
+Existing land uses within the RPA include commercial, retail, office, and institutional uses.
 Please see Exhibit 1 for a boundary map of the RPA.